 In which states is SaaS taxable for personal use?

-SaaS is taxable for personal use only in Connecticut and Ohio.
+SaaS is taxable as tangible personal property only in Connecticut and Ohio.
 In all other member states, SaaS sales tax is only required for business use.